raspberrypilearning/paint-box/en/step_6.md

 --- challenge ---

 --- task ---
-Add red, yellow, and black pencils to your paint program?
+Add red, yellow, and black pencils to your paint program.
 Take a look at the earlier steps if you want a reminder of how to do this.
 --- /task ---

 --- task ---
-Can you use your pencils to draw a picture?
+Use your pencils to draw a picture!
 ![screenshot](images/paint-final.png)
 --- /task ---